 Hilo, being relatively unspoiled by tourism and still very much a glimpse into the Hawaiian way of life, is exceptionally well-suited to allow a sampling of local flavors.

 You won't find much—if any—five-star fine dining on this side of the island, but in Hilo, you can expect a preponderance of affordable, Asian-influenced comfort food and local plate lunches.
-Splurge and try a multicourse meal featuring the fusion of Hawaii's many ethnic cuisines, or keep it simple with a bowl of the Hawaiian classic, saimin noodles.
+Splurge and try a multicourse meal featuring the fusion of Hawaii's many ethnic cuisines or keep it simple with a bowl of the Hawaiian classic, saimin noodles or freshly marinated poke (ahi salad).
 Whatever your choice, the local fare is always a delicious adventure.

-The Banyan Drive hotel row area offers some restaurant choices, and there are many more in the downtown Hilo area.
+The Banyan Drive hotel row area offers a variety of restaurants, and there are many more in the downtown Hilo area.
 Visitors are advised to dine downtown earlier rather than later, as it can be an unsavory area at night.